 I usually ghost-write for clients.
 Thus the issue of copyright should be laid out in the contract.
 More often than not, I would declare that the copyright belongs to the client on a ghostwritten project.
 Otherwise, I would declare the full copyright of the article and have my by-line attached to it.

 Another issue is the non-disclosure agreement (NDA) between the client and me.
-This is especially applicable in ghostwriting projects where we both agree not to publicly (or even privately) tell anyone that I write for the client’s behalf.
+This is especially applicable in ghostwriting projects where we both agree not to publicly (or even privately) tell anyone that I write on the client’s behalf.
 This is stated in the contract as well.

 Since freelance writers get many jobs from different clients, it is common that a writer gets two clients having the same industry or niche.
 To prevent conflict arising from this situation, I declare and include a non-compete clause in the Statement of Work.